 Many papers published by econophysicists rely on modeling.
 That is why it is important to explain the role of models in the observation-based approach described in this paper.
 First of all one should realize that there is a great difference between modeling in physics and modeling in the social sciences.
-In physics there are many basic principles (e.g., conservation of energy, momentum, angular momentum, Newton's law of motion, the three principles of thermodynamics, the Heisenberg uncertainty principle, and so on) with which any model must be consistent.
-This puts great constraints on the construction of models.
+In physics there are many basic principles (e.g. conservation of energy, momentum, angular momentum, Newton's law of motion, the three principles of thermodynamics, the Heisenberg uncertainty principle, and so on) with which any model must be consistent.
+This put great constraints on the construction of models.
 Therefore, if one is able to come up with a model which is consistent with the basic principles and which is also in agreement with the data, there is a good chance that this model really describes what happens.
-In sociology and in economics to the best of our knowledge there are no principles in the sense in which this word is used in physics that is to say rules which can be tested with a high accuracy.
-As a consequence, the situation of model building in the social sciences is completely different.
+In sociology and in economics to our best knowledge there are no principles in the sense in which this word is used in physics that is to say rules which can be tested with a high accuracy.
+As a consequence, the situation of model building in the social science is completely different.
 Basically, any researcher can imagine a mechanism which he (or she) thinks represents what happens.
-For instance, for modeling stock markets there are (at least) four families of models based respectively on: (i) a minority game mechanism (ii) a distinction between socalled trend followers and fundamentals followers (iii) a pattern of log-periodic fluctuations in the vicinity of price peaks (iv) collective movement based on random matrix theory8).
+For instance, for modeling stock markets there are (at least) four families of models based respectively on: (i) a minority game mechanism (ii) a distinction between so-called trend followers and fundamentals followers (iii) a pattern of log-periodic fluctuations in the vicinity of price peaks (iv) collective movement based on random matrix theory8.
 With no constraints whatsoever on the construction of possible models, it seems clear that there can be as many models as researchers.
 This is basically the situation which prevails in sociology.
-Yet models certainly can be useful.
+Yet, models certainly can be useful.
 Our observation-based perspective leads to the following requirements.

 • Any parameter introduced in a model should have a clear operational interpretation in terms of observations.
-In this way, the parameters should, at least in principle (which means that it may occur that the required data are not available), be directly measurable instead of being adjusted.
+In this way, the parameters should, at least in principle (which means that it may occur that the required data are not available) be directly measurable instead of being adjusted.

 • The model should suggest new observations.
 Once built, the model can predict the behavior of the system even in limiting cases (for instance when a parameter tends to the limiting values of its interval of variation) in which no observation has yet been carried out.
-As an example consider the model which gives the period of a simple pendulum: $T=2\pi\sqrt{l/g}$, where l is the length of the pendulum and g the acceleration of gravity.
+As an example consider the model which gives the period of a pendulum: $T = 2\pi \sqrt{l/g}$, where l is the length of the pendulum and g the acceleration of gravity.
+When $l \longrightarrow 0$, then $T \longrightarrow 0$, which means that the oscillations of a very short pendulum become very rapid.
+To check this prediction will probably require the construction of a new pendulum especially designed for this purpose.
+It should have a very small mass otherwise the simple pendulum approximation will not be correct when l becomes very small; moreover, the articulation must have very little friction, otherwise the pendulum will stop almost immediately (when l is small the pendulum has very little potential energy even for a large initial angle).
+Once built, such a pendulum will provide an interesting verification of the model in a case which is different from the standard situation for which the model has been set up.

-8) More details on these models can be found in the Proceedings of the Prague Conference (Bouchaud et al., 2001).
+8More details on these models can be found in the Proceedings of the Prague Conference (Bouchaud et al. 2001).